manassharma07/PyFock/README.md

 def2-SVP/TZVP/QZVP, for ~30 molecules from GMTKN55 and a conformer benchmark.
 The geometries are pulled from `grimme-lab/GMTKN55` at a pinned commit.

-One detail is easy to get wrong: the **Skala energies there include the D3 correction**.
-The benchmark runner never mentions D3, but it builds the method through `SkalaKS`, whose constructor defaults to `with_dftd3=True`, so `mf.kernel()` returns the corrected energy.
-The plain PySCF functionals in the same set (r2scan, m06-2x, b3lyp5) get no such treatment.
+One detail is easy to get wrong: the **Skala energies there include the D3 correction**, because the runner builds the method through `SkalaKS`, whose constructor defaults to `with_dftd3=True`.
+The plain PySCF functionals in the same set do not.
 Comparing a bare PyFock Skala energy against them leaves a residual exactly equal to the dispersion energy.

 `benchmarks_tests/validate_skala_reference.py` downloads both, runs PyFock under the matching protocol (spherical orbitals via `dftObj.sao = True`, density fitting with `def2-universal-jkfit`, grid level 3,